Xinyuan-LilyGO/T-Impulse-Plus/README.md

 ## Describe

-T-Impulse Plus is a low-power bracelet developed based on the nRF52840 chip, featuring a more power-efficient design.
-Its minimum deep sleep power consumption can reach 10μA to 40μA (actual power consumption may vary depending on the onboard components of different boards; the minimum power consumption here is based on the engineering board measured by the LILYGO laboratory).
+The T-Impulse Plus is a low-power wristband developed based on the nRF52840 chip, featuring an optimized power efficiency design.
+Its minimum deep sleep power consumption can reach 10μA to 40μA (actual power consumption may vary across different boards due to differences in onboard components; the minimum power consumption referenced here is based on engineering boards measured in the LILYGO laboratory).
 The shutdown power consumption is below 1μA.
-With a wealth of onboard features such as an inertial sensor, LoRa module, and GPS, along with its exceptional power performance, the T-Impulse Plus delivers outstanding battery life.
+It is equipped with a range of onboard features, including an inertial sensor, LoRa module, GPS, and more.

 ## Preview